laodu19/hyperskill/README.md

 # hyperskill
+Hi there!
-It is used to store the code while using the hyperskill
+This is a repo used to store the code while I am using the hyperskill.